 Disney’s Moana has been a smash hit in New Zealand.
 Children everywhere want to dress up as characters from the movie.
-So how to do you let your child dress up as Maui without appropriating Pasifika culture?
-It’s easy – Emmaline Matagi, an indigenous Fijian born in Fiji, is here to tell you how.
+So how do you let your child dress up as Maui without appropriating Pasifika culture?
+It’s easy – Emmaline Matagi, an indigenous Fijian born in Fiji, tells you how.

 So, lets talk about something that could possibly be a point of contention for many New Zealand families this year.

 What happens when your child asks to ‘dress up’ as Moana or Maui?

 More specifically, what is the most appropriate response as a Pākehā parent when your child wants to dress up as a Polynesian heroine or hero?

 #1 – DO NOT UNDER ANY CIRCUMSTANCES PAINT YOUR CHILD’S SKIN BROWN